 Business continuity planning is a shared responsibility that requires stakeholders’ active participation and commitment across the organization.
 Through understanding and fulfilling their respective roles in the BCP process, top management, business and continuity team coordinators/managers, department heads, and employees can work together to create a resilient organization that can withstand and recover from disruptive events.

-Creating a business continuity plan is an important step toward protecting your organization’s valuable assets from disruptions or disasters that may occur unexpectedly at any time.
+Creating a business continuity and response plan is an important step toward protecting your organization’s valuable assets and services from disruptions or disasters that may occur unexpectedly at any time.

 It is, therefore, essential that all stakeholders work together to develop a comprehensive plan so that everyone knows exactly what steps must be taken if business operations ever come under threat or attack from external sources such as cyber threats or natural disasters like floods, or fires.